Parents, carers and supporters

-Please be aware that we will be seeking permission from your child to be able to share information with you.
+Please be aware that we will be seeking permission from the young person to be able to share information with you.
 This will be completed during enrolment and induction.

-This is reviewed regularly with each student’s personal tutor, who will monitor your son/daughter’s overall progress and set short and long-term goals.
+This is reviewed regularly with each student’s personal tutor, who will monitor their overall progress and set short and long-term goals.
 The ILP also helps us identify any additional assistance required.